 The two plants have similar brightly colored flowers, but mandevilla has a larger flower typically in red.
 Both plants need the same bright light and dipladenia care is the same as that for the mandevilla vine.

 When deciding between a mandevilla or dipladenia, the finer leaves and smaller flowers in a wide range of colors may win the day for the dipladenia.

 Dipladenia has a fuller shape than the mandevilla.
 A major difference between dipladenia and mandevilla is the foliage.
 Dipladenia leaves are fine and pointed, deeply green and slightly glossy.

 Mandevilla vine has larger leaves with a broader shape.
 The flowers are trumpet shaped and full in hues of pink, white, yellow and red.
 The plants respond well to pinching as they grow, which forces out new bushier growth.
 Unlike the mandevilla, dipladenia doesn’t send out as much upward growth and doesn’t need staking.

 This plant requires warm temperatures for best performance.
 Nighttime temperatures should remain around 65 to 70 F. (18-21 C).

 Water the plant frequently in the summer but let the top few inches of the soil dry out before watering anew.
 The plant can go in the ground in warmer areas or stay in a pot.

 Bright but indirect sun is a requirement for growing a dipladenia plant.
 The best flowers are formed in a well lit area.

-Fertilize every 3 to 4 weeks during the growing season with a liquid plant food as part of good dipladenia care.
+Fertilize every three to four weeks during the growing season with a liquid plant food as part of good dipladenia care.
 Overwinter indoors or in a greenhouse and suspend fertilizing in winter.

 With a little luck, even northern gardeners can keep the plant growing indoors until the heat of summer arrives.